isabella232/ContentTypeDeploymentPnP/README.md

     7\: Deploy
     > Once you have changed the other options as required, select this option to begin executing the script.

+    L\: Change Log file path (Currently: 'C:\Users\<username>\Documents\OPSScriptLog.txt')
+    > You can opt to log the script actions to a different path.
+Default value is in the current User's profile under 'Documents\OPSScriptLog.txt'.

 5. The script will automatically parse your Microsoft 365 Tenant name from the CSV file, please confirm this is correct and continue.